AviatrixSystems/Docs/Support/support_center.rst

 * Syslogs are on not viewable on Controller.
 Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, rsyslog.
 * `Aviatrix Controller HA <https://docs.aviatrix.com/HowTos/controller_ha.html>`_ does not support HA in multiple regions, but works across multiple AZ's
 * `Controller upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ does not affect your tunnels.
 Please keep them at > t2.large and please don't encrypt the root devices!!
+* Tunneblick VPN Client might show a warning about "comp-lzo" being deprecated when connecting to Aviatrix OpenVPN Gateway.
+You can safely ignore this message.
+We have kept this option in for backward compatibility